haosulab/ManiSkill/examples/baselines/sac-rfcl/README.md

 Currently this code only works with environments that do not have geometry variations between parallel environments (e.g. PickCube).

+Code has been tested and working on the following environments: PickCube-v1, PushCube-v1, StackCube-v1

 ## Download and Process Dataset

-Download demonstrations for a desired task
+Download demonstrations for a desired task e.g. PickCube-v1
 ```bash
 python -m mani_skill.utils.download_demo "PickCube-v1"
 ```